 Intensification in areas between Yonge Street and Bayview Avenue, near Highway 7 requires expanding the trunk sewer system, as the existing Pomona Creek Sewer cannot accommodate flows from full build-out of its service area.
-Required works to support full build-out growth in the Richmond Hill Centre and Langstaff Gateway Urban Growth Centre have been identified in a Class Environmental Assessment study completed in 2015.
-(See Volume 3, Appendix A)
+Required works to support full build-out growth in the Richmond Hill Centre and Langstaff Gateway Urban Growth Centre have been identified in The Yonge Street / Highway 7 Regional Centre Water and Wastewater Servicing Schedule B Class Environmental Assessment completed in 2015.
+(See Volume 3, Appendix 3 A)

 Richmond Hill.
-As mentioned above, intensification in areas between Yonge Street and Bayview Avenue near Highway 7 requires expanding the trunk sewer system, as per the Class Environmental Assessment study completed in 2015 (See Volume 3, Appendix A).
+As mentioned above, intensification in areas between Yonge Street and Bayview Avenue near Highway 7 requires expanding the trunk sewer system, as per the The Yonge Street / Highway 7 Regional Centre Water and Wastewater Servicing Schedule B Class Environmental Assessment completed in 2015 (See Volume 3, Appendix 3 A).

 Vaughan.
 Developing and expanding urban service areas north of Teston Road between Keele Street and Pine Valley Drive in northeast Vaughan will require extending and upgrading the Jane-Rutherford sewer system.
 A Class Environmental Assessment is underway to determine the preferred solution.
 (See Volume 3, Appendix A).
 In west Vaughan, an expansion of the trunk sewer system will be needed.
 The West Vaughan Sewage Servicing Environmental Assessment study completed in 2013 identified the need to build a new pumping station at the existing Humber Sewage Pumping Station site (replacing the existing pumping station) and construct a new sewer along Highway 27 from the pumping station to the Kleinburg Water Resource Recovery Facility.
-(See Volume 3, Appendix A).
+(See Volume 3, Appendix 3 A).